jeckt/code-journal/README.md

 =======================

-This is a my personal coding journal which provides useful information on various proramming topics that
-I have discovered along my journey through programming.
+This is a my personal coding journal which provides useful information on various programming topics that I have discovered along my journey through programming.

 The purpose of this journal is to provide a quick reference